v2sCollections/City-of-Dreams/README.md

 This is a [700+](https://) Mod Collection it is the largest and most comprehensive mod list for **Cyberpunk 2077** if you can't be bothered reading this description then this collection isn't for you.

 Huge thank you to all the talented chooms that have put in the time and effort to create these preem mods.
-If you enjoy this collection, **PLEASE** show your support and endorse the mod authors and the collection.
+If you enjoy this collection, please show your support and [ENDORSE](https://) the mod authors and the collection.

 I hope you enjoy this collection and the game as much as I do.
 Time for me to delta but don't be a stranger join our community of edgerunners over on [Discord](https://discord.gg/xZNztPjA2u) see you there choom.